home-assistant/companion.home-assistant/docs/notifications/attachments.md

 An attachment is an image, video, or audio file which is downloaded to the device when a notification is received and shown alongside the notification.
 A thumbnail is shown when the notification is not expanded.
 The full size attachment is shown when the notification is expanded.

-There are several sources you can use for images.
+There are several locations to which you can save and you can use the [`camera.snapshot`](https://www.home-assistant.io/integrations/camera#service-snapshot) service to save snapshots.

 :::note
 Attachments are required to be accessible from the internet, but not necessarily without authentication.
+See sources below.
 :::

-You can use the [`camera.snapshot`](https://www.home-assistant.io/integrations/camera#service-snapshot) service to save snapshots, and you can store attachments in a few locations.

 ### `media_source` (recommended)